 According to Article 23 of the Articles of Incorporation, employment and other agreements with the members of the Group Executive Committee may be concluded for a fixed term or for an indefinite term.
 Agreements for a fixed term may have a maximum duration of one year.
 Renewal is possible.
 Agreements for an indefinite term may have a notice period of maximum twelve months.
-The current contracts with the members of the Group Executive Committee contain termination periods of twelve months or less.
+Of the current contracts with the members of the Group Executive Committee, three contracts contain termination periods of twelve months, whereas the other contracts have termination periods of six months or less.